infinum/eightshift-docs/docs/advanced/components-heading-level.md

 #### selectedLevel

-Defines selected level value to show for heading
+Defines selected level value to show for heading.

 #### onChange

-On Change callback method for saving the components attributes.
+On Change callback method for saving the attributes of the component.